ankumar/architecture/README.md

 # Tools

-Called [Backyard](https://ryanaquino.com/Yahoo-Backyard) when i used to work at Yahoo!, Now Backstage open source project incubated by Spotify, Adopted as Runway@American Airlines
+Called [Backyard](https://ryanaquino.com/Yahoo-Backyard) when i used to work at Yahoo!, Now Backstage open source project Incubated by Spotify, Adopted as Runway@American Airlines

 "Internal Platform" @hundreds of other organizations ...